How are jurors selected during jury voir dire?

 Posted by Stone River Criminal Defense Team

-When you are called in for jury service you will meet at the courthouse in a jury assembly room.
-Some potential jurors may be excused for the day if a case is settled out of court just before trial; other jurors may be assigned to a trial and will proceed forward with the selection process. […]
+Potential jurors will meet as instructed at the courthouse in a jury assembly room.
+Some potential jurors may be excused for the day if a case is settled out of court just before trial; other jurors may be assigned to a trial and will proceed forward with the selection process.
+During jury selection the judge […]

 attorney meeting with client at desk